 Offset is another factor that plays heavily into how forgiving an iron is.
 Most game improvement clubs feature generous offset which will be to your benefit.
 The more offset you have (you know, to a point) the easier it will be to get your hands through the ball.

 The optimal flexibility for a given club depends on a number of different factors.
 To get a truly optimized shaft, you’re going to want to go to a golf store to get custom-fitted.
 Chances are most of the people reading this are not ready to go that route.

 To eyeball the decision (so to speak) you can decide on the basis of your swing speed.
 If you swing the club fast you’ll want something with a stiff shaft.
 If your swing tends to be on the slow side, you’ll need something that is a little bit more flexible.

 Detailed Review Of Callaway X-20

 There is plenty to like about the Callaway X-20 set of irons.
 Though simple they get the job done nicely via a forgiving face, a generous sweet spot, and a substantial offset.

-In short, everything about these clubs are designed to make it as easy as possible to get clean, repeatable results.
+In short, everything about these clubs is designed to make it as easy as possible to get clean, repeatable results.